 Forest therapy research work has been highly pioneered by the land of the rising sun.
 The Japanese government has spent $4 million in an intense groundwork for a long span from 2004 till 2013.
 Currently, the revelations of the government aided investigation projects lead to a wide database with over a hundred field surveys.

 The beneficial effects of forests on the health parameters of humankind are immense.
-It reduces blood pressure by 1.4%, heartbeats by 5.8%, cortisol levels by 12.4% and sympathetic nerve functioning by 7 %.
+It reduces blood pressure by 1.4% (blood pressure decreased significantly by approximately 7-8 mm Hg by Forest Bathing when compared to city walking Source: GWI), heartbeats by 5.8%, cortisol levels by 12.4% and sympathetic nerve functioning by 7 %.
 It eases out mental conditions too, reducing cases of trauma, melancholy, and tension.

 The Exeter University led research showed people spending at least 120 minutes a week amidst nature are significantly more likely to report good health and improved mental wellbeing than those who do not spend time amidst nature on an average per week.
 Recently, it has emerged that Kate Middleton borrowed this concept of forest bathing or nature immersion in her debut garden Chelsea Flower Show named RHS Back to Nature.